 Cause

 The smoke from a lit cigarette can blow back onto the lips, causing the blood vessels on the lips to lose oxygen.
-When less oxygen is present, the blood vessels narrow, according to Mother Nature, a health website dedicated to finding natural remedies to relieve health With less oxygen, pigment cells can die, leaving areas of skin discolored.
-Lip discoloration also can be the result of small burns to the lips that may be painless when they take place, yet damage the skin of the lips, according to Smoking Cessation.
+When less oxygen is present, the blood vessels narrow.
+With less oxygen, pigment cells can die, leaving areas of skin discolored.
+Lip discoloration also can be the result of small burns to the lips.

 Identification

-Lip discoloration can make the lips a deeper red, brown or black in color, according to Smoking Cessation.
+Lip discoloration may make the lips a deeper red, brown or black in color.
 If you look closely at the discoloration, you may notice red stripes, or striations, on the skin.
 These may appear slightly elevated when compared to the rest of the lip.
-You also may observe small white patches.
+You also may observe small white patches on or around your lips.

 Considerations

-Addressing the root of the problem --- smoking --- will help to put an end to lip discoloration due to smoking.
-If you quit smoking, your lips may not return to their previous color, but over time the skin will begin to lighten.
-Stop smoking to prevent the lips from becoming further discolored.
+Addressing the root of the problem -- smoking -- will help to put an end to lip discoloration due to smoking.
+If you quit smoking, your lips may not return to their previous color, but over time the skin will lighten.
 Devices such as a nicotine patch or gum are available to help smokers quit successfully.

 Treatment